A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Introduction

-Therefore, to get the best of both worlds---the improved accuracy achieved by exploiting the patterns of effect sharing across conditions, and the advantages of directly modeling the RNA-seq counts without transforming them first---we pursue a new approach that {\em models the RNA-seq count data jointly in all conditions.} We call this new approach ``Poisson mash'' because it is based on a Poisson model of the data, and, like mash, it improves accuracy in the effect estimates by including a prior that flexibly models the sharing of effects across conditions.
-Since the gains in accuracy will be greater as more conditions with shared effects are included in the analysis, in this paper we focus on RNA-seq experiments in which gene expression is measured in many conditions.
-Although its development has been mainly motivated by our interest in analyzing multi-condition RNA-seq data, the Poisson mash model is a general model of {\em multivariate count data}, so these same ideas may also be useful for analyzing count data in other scientific settings.
+Therefore, to get the best of both worlds --- improved accuracy achieved by exploiting patterns of effect-sharing across conditions and the advantages of directly modeling the scRNA-seq counts without first transforming them --- we pursue an approach that {\em models the scRNA-seq count data jointly in all conditions.} We call this new approach ``Poisson mash'' because it is based on a Poisson model of the data, and, like mash, it improves accuracy in the effect estimates by flexibly modeling the sharing of effects across conditions.
+Since the gains in accuracy will be greater as more conditions with shared effects are included in the analysis, in this paper we focus on scRNA-seq experiments in which gene expression is measured in many (e.g., dozens) conditions.
+Although its development has been motivated by our interest in analyzing multi-condition scRNA-seq data sets, the Poisson mash model can also be viewed as a general model of multivariate count data, so the ideas contained in this paper may be useful in other settings where multivariate count data occur.

 The structure of the paper is as follows.
 First, in Section \ref{sec:problem}, we define ``multi-condition differential expression analysis'' more formally, and explain the underlying assumptions about the data.
-Next, we introduce the core Poisson mash model (Section \ref{sec:basic}), discuss related existing methods (Section \ref{sec:related}), then describe several enhancements to the model that improve its performance (Section \ref{sec:extensions}).
-In Section \ref{sec:simulations}, using simulated expression data sets, we demonstrate the benefits of our approach compared with existing methods.
-To illustrate how Poisson mash can be used to gain biological insights from multi-condition gene expression data, we apply Poisson mash to the data set mentioned above (Section \ref{application}).
-Finally, we wrap up with a discussion (Section \ref{discussion}).
+Next, we introduce the core Poisson mash model (Section \ref{sec:basic}), discuss related methods (Section \ref{sec:related}), then describe several enhancements to the model that improve its performance in more realistic settings (Section \ref{sec:extensions}).
+In Section \ref{sec:simulations}, we evaluate the benefits of Poisson mash approach compared with existing methods in simulated scRNA-seq data sets.
+To illustrate how Poisson mash can be used to gain biological insights from multi-condition gene expression data, we apply Poisson mash to the scRNA-seq data set mentioned above (Section \ref{sec:application}).
+Finally, we wrap up with a discussion (Section \ref{sec:discussion}).